francois-gm/go-kabk/go4-2021-2022-thesis-assignment/4-boilerplates/README.md

 (if you use fonts that are hosted online you usually have to simply add the link provided to you inside your html `<head>`)

-After the @font-face are **SASS global variables**.
+After the @font-face are **CSS global variables**.
 Here you can add any values that will be re-used extensively within your website.
 You color palette is probably a good candidate.
-Margin values can also be. [more on SASS's documentation](https://sass-lang.com/documentation/variables)
+Margin values can also be. [more on CSS variables](https://www.w3schools.com/css/css3_variables.asp)

-Then **mixins**, they basically allow you to "define styles that can be re-used throughout your stylesheet." ([more on SASS's documentation](https://sass-lang.com/documentation/at-rules/mixin)).
-I've included two ones that are useful for 'supporting' css transform and transition properties on multiple browsers.

 Then you'll find (in order):

 - **General styles** for most common semantic html tags, like `h1,h2,h3,h4,h5,h6,p,ol,ul,hr`...
 This will apply to any tags (unspeficity) within your pages.
 - **Page styles**, here you can start actually styling your website (!)
 - **Usability/Utility classes**: small classes you'll re-use to 'override' previous classes.
 Here I have included three classes (`.desktop, .mobile, .sr-only`)
 - **Media queries**: the breaking points here correspond more or less to *bootstrap*'s standard, although not entirely.
-Also, by changing the `font-size` value on the `<html>|<body>` elements at different screen sizes (via media queries), you change the value of a `rem` (*Relative Em*, as a `rem` is equal to the value of `font-size` on the html/body element).
+Also, by changing the `font-size` value on the `<html>|<body>` elements at different screen sizes (via media queries), you can change the value of a `rem` (*Relative Em*, as a `rem` is equal to the value of `font-size` on the html/body element).
 It's an easy way to style for various screens, if you already use `rem`'s in your main css styles you won't have to write these lines again within the media queries unless you deem the ratio used previously not appropriate.
 Here I've already included `font-size` values for different breaking points, but you can change them of course.

-If you prefer not to use **SASS**, you can also simply work within your `master.css` instead and keep a similar order.
-You might like to re-use the media queries parts.

 ## JS boilerplate